francodessana/Weather-App/README.md

 # Weather-App
-an app to ask for the weather in any city around the world HTML , CSS , SCSS & Javascript
+an app to ask for the weather in any city around the world HTML , CSS , SCSS & Javascript , async functions for APIs